3 ways to close the customer feedback loop to prevent churn and increase revenue

 1. Choose the right follow-up strategy

 First of all, decide what will create the greatest impact on revenue?

 If you have a high NPS or satisfaction score, you might not have that many Detractors.
 People are already saying that they are advocates of your brand.
 What’s the best way of activating them?
 Identify some of the key themes in feedback and for each theme, the most suitable response and possibly an offer.

-Have at least ten conversations with customers who have churned, to get a deeper understanding of why and if there would have been anything to make them stay.
+Have at least ten conversations with customers who have churned.
+You'll get a deeper understanding of why and how to make future customers stay.

 Put some dollar values against what those customers are spending to get an understanding of revenue at risk, and the value of investing into closing the loop and actions to retain future customers.

 Create and launch personalized responses based on themes and actions/offers tailored to retaining those customers.